-A good day to die: doom for the dinosaurs came in springtime
+A good day to die: Doom for the dinosaurs came in springtime

 Dinosaurs - aside from their bird descendants - went extinct, as did major marine groups, including the carnivorous reptiles that dominated the seas.
 Among the survivors were paddlefishes and sturgeons, which survive to this day.

-The Tanis fossils helped the researchers better understand the events following the impact, which left a crater about 110 miles (180 km) wide at a Yucatan site called Chicxulub.
+The Tanis fossils helped the researchers better understand the events following the impact, which left a crater about 180km wide at a Yucatan site called Chicxulub.

 The asteroid rocked the continental plate, generated earthquakes, sparked extensive wildfires, unleashed a massive shockwave in the air and seismic waves on the ground, and spawned massive standing waves called seiche waves - perhaps hundreds of yards tall - in water bodies.